mrgnr/sleuth/README.md

 - Call other functions
     - `callOnEnter()` - Call a function before a wrapped function is entered
     - `callOnException()` - Call a function when a wrapped function raises an exception
-    - `callOnExit()` - Call a function immediately after a wrapped function is exited
+    - `callOnExit()` - Call a function immediately after a wrapped function exits
     - `callOnResult()` - Call a function when a wrapped function returns a certain result
 - Skip or substitute a function call
     - `skip()` - Skip any calls to the wrapped function